Electrical transcription: Other notable uses

+C) Radio Sequence – Side 1 is backed by Side 4, Side 2 remains unchanged backed by Side 5 and Side 3 is backed by Side 6 to avoid having to turn a record over in the middle instead of being able to cue up the next side next to the one playing to be ready to go.

 Well-known live broadcasts which were preserved on lacquer transcription discs include The War of the Worlds dramatized as breaking news by the Orson Welles anthology program The Mercury Theatre on the Air, heard over the CBS radio network on 30 October 1938.

 Before magnetic tape recorders became available in the U.S., NBC Symphony Orchestra concert broadcasts were preserved on transcription discs.
 After its conductor Arturo Toscanini retired, he transferred many of these recordings to tape, with the assistance of his son Walter, and most were eventually released on LP or CD.

 In the United States, NBC Radio continued to use the 16-inch disc format for archiving purposes into the early 1970s.

 Transcription discs

 A transcription disc is a special phonograph record intended for, or recorded from, a radio broadcast.
 Sometimes called a broadcast transcription or radio transcription or nicknamed a platter, it is also sometimes just referred to as an electrical transcription, usually abbreviated to E.T. among radio professionals.

 Transcription discs are most commonly 16 inches (40 cm) in diameter and recorded at 33 1/3 rpm.
 That format was standard from approximately 1930 to 1960 and physically distinguishes most transcriptions from records intended for home use, which were rarely more than 12 inches (30 cm) in diameter and until 1948 were nearly all recorded at approximately 78 rpm.
 However, some very early (c.
 1928–1931) radio programs were on sets of 12-inch or even 10-inch (25 cm) 78 rpm discs, and some later (circa 1960–1990) syndicated radio programs were distributed on 12-inch 33 1/3 rpm microgroove vinyl discs visually indistinguishable from ordinary records except by their label information.

 Some unusual records which are not broadcast-related are sometimes mistakenly described as "transcription discs" because they were recorded on the so-called acetate recording blanks used for broadcast transcriptions or share some other physical characteristic with them.
 Transcription discs should not be confused with the 16-inch 33 1/3 rpm shellac soundtrack discs used from 1926 into the early 1930s to provide the audio for some motion picture sound systems.
 Also a potential source of confusion are RCA Victor's "Program Transcription" discs, 10- or 12-inch 33 1/3 rpm records pressed in shellac and "Victrolac" vinyl in the early 1930s.
 Despite their suggestive name, they were not recorded from broadcasts or intended for broadcast use, but were an early and unsuccessful attempt to introduce longer-playing records at the 33 1/3 rpm speed for home use.